buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_ZoneCommon.md

+# Pset_ZoneCommon

 Properties common to the definition of all occurrences of IfcZone.
 <!-- end of short definition -->